Sometimes you just need an easy card to make with your Cricut. Nothing involving multiple materials, intricate construction, or all sort of patterns.

 Cardstock – I have a love hate relationship with textured cardstock.
 It never works for intricate design because it doesn’t stick as well to the light grip mat and rips when peeled off on the green mat.
 If you have to use textured cardstock, use it for the base.

 My favorite is this Neehah Collections brand, it’s super affordable, comes in an assortment of colors, has a colored core so you can’t see fraying.
 This last part is important because even if the blade snags a little, you can probably just trim it and it will look fine.

-Glue – Spray glue probably works best but I don’t like to use that so I just stick to tacky glue.
+Glue – Spray glue probably works best but I don’t like to use that so here are some of my favorite other options for cardmaking:

 Template – This entire set is free and available in my resource library.